The coastal trail – sentier littoral – between Roquebrune and Monaco

-As usual, the man and I didn’t get away in time and now it’s almost too late to get lunch somewhere.
+As usual, the man and I didn’t leave home in time and now it’s almost too late to get lunch somewhere.
 We don’t want any more baguettes, we had plenty of them recently – unfortunately, we only take a packed lunch exceptionally, because we forget it every time.
 So our first measure is to look for something to eat…

 But now: off we go on the coastal path from Cap Martin to Monaco!